2025 Keweenaw Native Plant Sale

 Pycnanthemum verticillatum var. pilosum

 People find hairy mountain mint pretty, but pollinators consider it irresistible.
 It’s easy to grow, pretty, a nice size… it might be a spreader, so when you plant it, consider the neighborhood.
+That said, it’s well behaved in my yard.

 Joe Pye Weed